Georgia & Armenia: Beyond the Golden Fleece

 Finish the day with visits to two other important archaeological sites on the outskirts of Yerevan: Karmir Blur and Shengavit.
 Karmir Blur refers to the red hill where the ruins of Teishebaini, a fortified Urartian city from the 7th century B.C., were discovered in 1939.
 Carved ivory, pottery, helmets, swords, and jewelry have been found at this site.
 The Shengavit archaeological site contains the remains of a 4th century B.C. center of the early Kura-Araxes culture.
 In 2010, it was announced that a large quantity of horse bones had been discovered here—more than at any other site in the ancient East.
 The rest of the evening is free for independent discovery and dinner on your own.
 (B,L)

 The first visit of the day is to the ruins of the 7th century Zvartnots Cathedral, once the largest round church in the world.
 It was sacked in the 10th century by Arab invaders, possibly because they wanted no building to stand higher than their mosque.
 Continue to Echmiadzin, the spiritual center of Armenia and seat of the Patriarch of the Armenian Apostolic Church.
 Founded as Vargarsapat in A.D.
 117 and once the capital of Armenia, Echmiadzin has been a UNESCO World Heritage site since 2000, and is also an important place of pilgrimage for Christian Armenians from the world over.
-The visit includes a short tour of the 7th century Hripsimeh Martyria Church and its fabulous treasury, including a piece of wood from Mt.
-Ararat said to be from Noah’s Ark.
+The visit includes a short tour of the 7th century Hripsimeh Martyria Church, with its 18th century mother-of-pearl altar piece.

 Continue to Metsamor, accompanied by a local archaeologist who has taken part in excavations at the site.
 Metsamor (“Black Swamp”) is one of the most fascinating archaeological excavations in Armenia, in that this volcanic hill shows evidence of continuous occupation from the Neolithic period to the 17th century.
 Metsamor’s foundries sent metalwork along the ancient trade routes to Egypt, central Asia, and China; and there are remains of an astronomical observatory pre-dating the Babylonians by 2,000 years.
 After lunch, enjoy a free afternoon in Yerevan or tour the pagan Temple of Garni, once the summer palace of King Trdat I; admire Geghard Monastery which, literally carved into the side of a mountain, is home to some of the finest examples of the Armenian art form of kachkars; and enjoy a concert of sacred music.
 Dinner tonight is on your own.
 (B,L)